Structure and primary particle double-tuning by trace nano-TiO2 for a high-performance LiNiO2 cathode material†

-The elevation of energy density is the constant pursuit for Lithium-ion battery industry.
-LiNiO2 reacquires recognition because of its high capacity without raising the cut-off voltages.
-To address the flaws of this kind of cathodes, trace nano-TiO2 modified LiNiO2 is synthesized via a simple solid-state method.
-Combined with the characterizations, the Ti element is verified to dope into the bulk lattice and locate in the transition-metal sites.
-After Ti doping, the Ni2+ content is visibly increased due to charge balance, followed by the elevated degree of Li/Ni disorder.
-The doped Ti and as-generated Ni pillar jointly help to stabilize the material structure and benefit the Li+ de/insertion.
-The nanosized TiO2 participating in the calcination process can effectively homogenize the size of primary particle, adjust the surface morphology and reduce the specific surface area of material.
-This morphological regulation may be in favor of reducing the contact area with electrolyte and establishing a stable electrode/electrolyte interface, where some detrimental side-reactions take place.
-As to electrochemical properties, Ti doping can decrease the electrode polarization, lower the impedance and promote the Li+ transfer.
-As a result, the Ti-modified LiNiO2 cathodes present enhanced electrochemical performances, especially for the 0.2% Ti-doped (Ti-2) material.
+The elevation of energy density is the constant pursuit of the lithium-ion battery industry.
+LiNiO2 has reacquired recognition because it exhibits high capacity without an increase in the cut-off voltages.
+To address the flaws of this kind of cathodes, herein, trace nano-TiO2-modified LiNiO2 was synthesized via a simple solid-state method.
+Via combined characterization, the Ti element was verified to be doped into the bulk lattice and located at the transition-metal sites; after Ti doping, the Ni2+ content was clearly increased due to charge balance, followed by an increase in the Li/Ni disorder.
+The doped Ti and the as-generated Ni pillar mutually facilitated the stabilization of the material structure and benefitted the Li+ de/insertion.
+Nanosized TiO2 participating in the calcination process could effectively homogenize the size of the primary particles, adjust the surface morphology and reduce the specific surface area of the material.
+This morphological regulation may be favorable for reducing the contact area of the cathode with the electrolyte and establishing a stable electrode/electrolyte interface, where some detrimental side-reactions take place.
+With respect to electrochemical properties, Ti doping could decrease the electrode polarization, lower the impedance and promote the Li+ transfer.
+As a result, the Ti-modified LiNiO2 cathodes, especially the 0.2% Ti-doped (Ti-2) material, presented enhanced electrochemical performances.